Timber School: History

 Until its establishment in 1889, students of Timberville (now Newbury Park, California) attended classes at the Grand Union Hotel, located a few hundred yards east from the schoolhouse.
-The school drew its student body mainly from Newbury Park farms, and children reached the school on foot, horseback or by wagon.
-It was originally constructed on land which belonged to Cecil Arthur Entwisle Haigh, the owner of the Grand Union Hotel.
+The school drew its student body mainly from Newbury Park farms, and children reached the school on foot, horseback, or by wagon.
+It was originally constructed on land that belonged to Cecil Arthur Entwisle Haigh, the owner of the Grand Union Hotel.
 In December 1888, Haigh sold two acres of his land for a new school, at the present day corner of Kelley and Newbury Roads.
 The school had one large classroom and two smaller rooms used as cloakrooms.
 The school was equipped with slate blackboards and coal oil lamps.
 The schoolhouse was also used for church services.
 A wood stove provided heat.
-Miss Moster, the school’s first teacher, taught approximately 35 students and was paid $40 per month.
+Miss Moster, the school's first teacher, taught approximately 35 students and was paid $40 per month.

-Besides being used for educational purposes and church services, the school was utilized for May Day celebrations, wedding ceremonies, and picnics.
+Besides being used for educational purposes and church services, the school was used for May Day celebrations, wedding ceremonies, and picnics.
 The original school was condemned in 1921, and the Timber School Board of Trustees searched for funds to construct a bigger schoolhouse.
 Distinguished architect Roy C. Wilson of Santa Paula was selected to design the new structure.
 The new school, constructed in concrete, was completed in the fall of 1924.
 The original Timber School, located right behind the new one, was demolished and sold as lumber in 1925.
 As the population of the valley continued to grow, additional classrooms were needed and an auditorium was constructed in 1949.
+In 1970, new schools like Maple Elementary opened under the Timber School District.
 In July 1974, Timber School District joined with nearby school districts to form the Conejo Valley Unified School District.
 The Timber School has been used for district offices and later the Conejo Valley continuation high school, Conejo Valley High School.
 Currently, it is vacant, awaiting planned development.
 In the meantime, it has attracted vandalism and needed to be boarded up following a Fire Protection District inspection that yielded four fire code violations.

 On July 13, 2004, the Thousand Oaks City Council voted unanimously to make the Timber School City Landmark No. 12.
 A replica of the original 1889 school was completed in 1994 and is located at the grounds of the Stagecoach Inn Museum.